eric-martinet/UberTrip/README.md

 The goal of this project is to practice unsupervised machine learning (clustering) using Uber trips data (New-York / August 2014).

+We aim at identifying geographical clusters for Uber rides.

 ## Expectations
 - Clean, well-commented code
 - Clean data with EDA